percona/pbm-docs/docs/troubleshoot/pbm-report.md

 where:

 * `path` is the path where to save the report.
 If the directory doesn’t exist, PBM creates it during the report generation.
 Make sure that the user that runs PBM CLI has write access to the specified path.
+* `OPID` is the unique Operation ID of the specified command.
+You can retrieve it from the `pbm logs`, `pbm describe-backup` / `pbm describe-restore` output.
 * `name` is the name of the required backup or a restore.
-* `OPID` is the unique Operation ID of the specified command.
-You can retrieve it from the `pbm describe-backup` / `pbm describe-restore` output.
+You can use it instead of OPID for backups and restores.

 You can use the OPID to generate a diagnostics report about other operations like cleanup, cancellation, etc. In this case the report contains only the information about your environment and logs collected during the operation execution.